Intrinsic uncertainty on the nature of dark energy: Conclusions

-\paragraph{\bf\emph{Conclusions}}
+\section{Conclusions}

 We have estimated in a conservative way the intrinsic uncertainty in the reconstruction of the dark-energy equation of state by means of distance measurements.
-Since we observe only one universe, this uncertainty will show up as a bias in distance measurements, and we propose that the scientific community use the results of this letter so as to include this extra source of error in their analysis.
+Although this appears naively like a noise that could be averaged out, we observe only one universe, and so this uncertainty will show up as a bias in distance measurements.
+This phenomenon is usually referred to as {\em cosmic variance}, and can impact also other observables such as the local Hubble constant~\cite{Marra:2013rba}.
+We propose that the scientific community use the results of this paper so as to include this extra, systematic source of error in their analysis.
 In particular, we give the covariance matrix $C_{\rm min}$ for the linear model $w(a) = w_0+(1-a) w_a$ used for the DETF FoM, which can be easily convolved with any other posterior distribution constraining the parameters $w_0$ and $w_a$.
 Since the large-scale structure limits strongly the power of distance measurements as a probe of the nature of the dark energy and of the curvature of the universe, one may need to use data e.g.\ from galaxy surveys, weak lensing measurements or from the integrated Sachs-Wolfe effect to reduce its impact at least partially.

+In Ref.~\cite{Sinclair:2010sb}, it was proposed to exclude sources at redshifts lower than $z=0.035$ rather than the usual $z=0.02$ in cosmological analyses, in order to minimize the effect of our local universe on the inference of the Dark-Energy density.
+Here we find that for the time dependence of Dark Energy, a cutoff of an order of magnitude larger is still not sufficient, and hence our ignorance should be included in the error budget.

 This analysis can be extended in a number of ways.
 For example, one may model the local inhomogeneity using non-spherically symmetric and non-compensated density profiles.
 Even more important would be the inclusion of non-local structures like superclusters and filaments which may increase the noise through lensing.
 According to results from second-order perturbation theory \cite{BenDayan:2012ct,BenDayan:2013gc} there is a scatter of about $\sigma_\mu \approx 0.02$ or more in the luminosity distance even for $z > 0.4$ which can lead to a percent-level variation for $w$ also at high redshifts.